FOIT-AU/WebDBInterface/README.md

 A Python-based web application leveraging the Flask framework to interact with a MySQL database and AWS services.
 This application enables efficient management of a database containing usernames, serial numbers, and related data via various RESTful APIs.
 It provides endpoints for retrieving, updating, uploading, and exporting data.

+### Note
+I haven't had the time yet to fully make all variable names as agnostic as they could be.

 ---

 ## Features